cfshi/coronavirus/README.md

 3/4:  proposal due

 # Research Questions:

+Studyig spreading route.
+E.g., From Wuhan to Taipei:  flight route, how many people got contacted and when the report/tract stu
 The questions are tenative and brief.
 - How media coverage, public reaction, health institutes interplay the coronavirus spread?
 - How modeling predictions (from scientifc communinity) are produced and used?